Skip to content

 Fearghal is an opera singer, podcast producer and celebrant from Dublin.
 He is a graduate from D.I.T.
 Conservatory of Music and Drama, and the Royal Academy of Music, London.
 He was an Associate Young Artist with Opera Theatre Company and is a previous bursary recipient of the The International Opera Award.

-Group Group More about the Artist
+Group Group More about the artist

 Fearghal has an interest in multi-disciplinary work which includes opera, theatre, dance, movement, and audio.